mdx-box/CAD2Assembly/README.md

   --no_display
 ```

 MultiView supports `left`, `right`, and `both` views and reports ADD, ADD-S, ADD(-s), VSD, MSSD, MSPD, and average recall.
 See [the MultiView module documentation](multiview_pose_esitmation/README.md) for the dataset contract and additional options.

+Note: You can download the self-made dataset from https://doi.org/10.6084/m9.figshare.33275673.

 ## MultiView video examples